osic/ref-impl/documents/bare_metal_provisioning.md

 ### Cobbler overview

 There is a numerous tools that implement the PXE mechanism.
-However, we decided here to use Cobbler since it is a powerful, easy to use and handy when it comes to quickly setting up network installation environments.
+However, we decided here to use Cobbler since it is powerful, easy to use and handy when it comes to quickly setting up network installation environments.
 Cobbler is a Linux based provisioning system which lets you, among other things, configure Network installation for each server from its MAC address, manage DNS and serve DHCP requests, etc.

 ### Setup LXC Linux Bridge